Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Introduction

-(6) We studied the time auto-correlation function of the TIDSI model and found that in steady state it is a singular scaling function of $t/L^z$, characterized by a cusp exponent $\beta = \alpha/z$ with $z = 2$.
-We also computed the aging auto-correlation function, $G(t,t_w)$ which is a scaling function of $t_w$ and $t$ respectively, where $t_w$ is the waiting time and $t$ is the time difference.
+(6) We also computed the aging auto-correlation function, $G(t,t_w)$ which is a scaling function of $t_w$ and $t$ respectively, where $t_w$ is the waiting time and $t$ is the time difference.
 For $t >> t_w$, $G(t,t_w)$ decays algebraically with a power $\gamma$ that increases monotonically with $c$.
-Moreover, for $t << t_w$, $G(t,t_w)$ shows a cusp singularity with an exponent $\beta$ as a function of $t/t_w$, similar to the autocorrelation function in a steady state.
+Moreover, for $t << t_w$, $G(t,t_w)$ shows a cusp singularity with an exponent $\beta$ as a function of $t/t_w$, similar to the autocorrelation function in steady state.
 We verified that $\beta = \alpha/2$ during coarsening as well as in steady state.